rsdoiel/antenna/archives/2025/planet_2025.18.md

 ---

-## Satchwell told gardaí wife had threatened to leave him
+## Search dog found Satchwell remains under stairs - court

 date: 2025-05-09, from: RTÉ News

-Richard Satchwell told gardaí after his arrest on suspicion of murdering his wife that his wife's personality changed after her brother's suicide in 2012.
+The trial of Richard Satchwell, who has denied murdering his wife Tina in Cork almost eight years ago, has heard her remains were discovered under the stairs in the couple's living room by a trained victim recovery search dog.

 <br>